 c.
 3+ M pages.
 Largely from the Baldwin Library Collection of Historical Childhood Literature at the University of Florida, including microfilmed and hardcopy sources from the 19th and early 20th centuries.
 Also monographs from the British Library.

-extent to be determined.
-Extensive British sources, including maps and atlases from the British Ministry of Defense and the War Office, as well as travel journals manuscripts recorded by British travelers to South Asia and the Middle East.
+Extensive British sources, including maps and atlases from the British Ministry of Defense and the War Office, as well as travel journal manuscripts recorded by British travelers to South Asia and the Middle East.
 Includes maps serving a variety of functions, such as maritime navigation, ordinance, and gazeteers.
 All scanned from original sources in color.

-Religion and the Periodical: Point of View and Perspective (spring 2014)
+Religion and the Periodical: Point of View and Perspective (2014)

 c.
 1.4 M pages.
 British and U.S. content featuring monographs, periodicals, and manuscripts from nineteenth-century religious and social reform movements and their leaders.
 Described by the publisher as "the intersection of religion and society . . . providing an awareness of the influence religion had in shaping culture [and] essential documentary evidence that explores the corresponding influence social forces had on religious attitudes."

 Gale projected that existing microfilm collections would account for approximately 65% of the content in the modules 1-4, with 35% scanned directly from original sources.
 (See Appendix: NCCO 1-4 Microform Sources.)
 Two significant sources of original source material were the British Library and The National Archives.
 Gale also targeted previously uncataloged material from the British courts.